 Farmers markets often operate on a shoestring budget where boards must fundraise in order to bring in enough money to make the market happen.
 This is a serious investment of time from volunteers and success is by no means certain.
 Several towns have struggled to keep their markets going due to a lack of volunteers and funding - Essex recently lost their market, and Williston has had an off-and-on market for several years.
-Richmond's market very nearly ended in 2018 due to a shortage of volunteers and funding capacity.
+In 2018, Richmond almost did not have a market due to a shortage of volunteers and funding capacity.
 We were able to pull the market together and have since strengthened it, but support from the town would go a long way toward making the market a more secure and dependable presence.

 We apply for grants through the state and the Northeast Organic Farming Association of Vermont (NOFA-VT) and the Vermont Farmers Market Association as they come up, but these grants are often one-time offerings and are not always available.
 We also receive sponsorships from several town businesses who are promoted on our website and marketing.
-We also hold a silent auction each year, and put out calls for direct donations from customers.

 Representatives from NOFA and from the VT Agency of Agriculture have strongly urged us to form a fiscal relationship with our town.
 They said support from a market's town is one of the best ways to create a stable and strong market.
 Other towns have this relationship with their farmers markets.
 For example, the Jericho Farmers Market receives annually \$4,000 from the town of Jericho and \$1,000 from the town of Underhill, covering the majority of its expenses.